RuoyingZheng/RuoyingZheng.github.io/_projects/Attractiveness.md

 Although symmetry, averageness, and sexual dimorphism are usually considered important to facial attractiveness, there are mixed findings regarding <strong>whether and how symmetry influences facial attractiveness</strong>.

-We put forward a new viewpoint that symmetry increases facial attractiveness only when it improves <code class="language-plaintext highlighter-rouge">facial normality</code> to explain the inconsistency of previous studies (<a href="https://doi.org/10.1016/j.actpsy.2021.103311" target="_blank">Zheng et al., 2021</a>).
+We put forward a new viewpoint that symmetry increases facial attractiveness only when it improves <code class="language-plaintext highlighter-rouge">facial normality</code> to explain the inconsistency of previous studies {% cite zheng2021normality %}.
 Using structural equation model, we found that normality but not symmetry predicted facial attractiveness.
 Symmetry may increase facial attractiveness by increasing the perceived symmetry and then improving perceived normality.

 <div class="row">
     <div class="col-sm mt-3 mt-md-2">